 It is recognised that most ISAE research is carried out under national legislation regulating the use of animals in research.
 However, ISAE as an organization and many individual ISAE members are directly involved as experts in policy-making, and many ISAE members carry out research on which animal welfare legislation is based.
 Given this, the minimum standards set by legislation may not always be sufficient to meet the high standards expected of ISAE as professionals in a privileged position in the context of animal welfare policy.
 It is hoped these guidelines will therefore serve to promote and progress animal welfare and ethics, rather than just following 'rules' of legislation which may be minimum standards.
 To ensure the highest welfare and ethical standards, investigators should remain appraised of current relevant literature and conduct their research according to the spirit and letter of their local legislation as well as the spirit of the ISAE Guidelines.
 Investigators should also consider whether other types of ethical approvals are needed for their research.
 This may include the need for approval from a human research ethics committee, for example where surveys are conducted or other types of personal data are presented which may need appropriate protection.
 Guidelines on, and necessity to seek this approval will vary by jurisdiction.
-It is good practice in reporting to quote relevant ethics approval numbers from these committees, or state that no approval was required by the relevant granting authority.
+It is good practice in reporting to quote relevant ethics approval numbers from these committees, or state that no approval was required by the relevant granting authority (e.g. ethical waiver).
+Ethical approval should be acquired before the start of data collection.